NathanBland/Chronicle/README.md

   - contains methods specific to a local strategy (storing a username and password locally)
 - `passport-local-mongoose`
   - A little plugin that makes our lives much easier in terms of data modeling.
+- `passport-http-bearer`
+  - This module will be what we use to verify our tokens.
+- `jwt-simple`
+  - Library for generating, encoding, and decoding `jwt`.

 Now let's implement passport in our `User.js` data model.